TCGV/blog/_posts/2020-01-26-mail-submission-under-the-hood.md

 Authenticating Senders
 ============

-At the beginning of this post I wrote that the Mail Broker can send messages without any kind of authentication, just like Mailchimp can send messages on your behalf without you ever giving it your e-mail password.
+At the beginning of this post I wrote that the Mail Broker can send messages without needing to perform mailbox authentication, just like Mailchimp can send messages on your behalf without you ever giving it your e-mail password.
 How's that possible? you may ask, and the answer is because e-mail delivery is a reputation based system.

 But keep this in mind, sending the message doesn't mean it will be accepted.
 Here's what happens if I try to send a message from `no-reply@thomasvilhena.com` to a Gmail mailbox from a rogue server (IP obfuscated):